Part 2: Service vs. Hospitality in the Eikaiwa Business

 Looking Ahead: The Future of Service and Hospitality

-Our vision is to leverage technology for better service while doubling down on hospitality.
-We aim to personalize learning journeys, build deeper relationships, and create memorable experiences that last a lifetime.
+Our vision is to leverage technology to enhance service while doubling down on hospitality.
+We aim to personalise learning journeys, build deeper relationships, and create memorable experiences that last a lifetime.

 • Service is doing what is expected, reliably and professionally